maxsun/maxsun.github.io/_posts/2020-03-16-visual_perception.markdown

 ![amodal completion diagram](/assets/image/amodal_completion.png)

-**Modal Completion**

-Modal Completion occurs when two surfaces have the same color and brightness causing no contour to appear in the image.
+**Modal Completion** occurs when two surfaces have the same color and brightness causing no contour to appear in the image.
 Modal Completion then causes us to perceive a "subjective contour" drawing a distinction between elements in the image that appear identical.
 The perception of Silhouettes relies on Modal Completion:

 ![silhouettes](/assets/image/silhouettes.png)